-Something’s rotten in the state of Texas, and it’s not the smell of all the people they’ve executed today.
-No, this particular stench comes from this game, where shape-shifting alien invaders are slowly taking over a sleepy little town on the Mexican border.
+Something’s rotten in the state of Texas, where shape-shifting alien invaders are slowly taking over a sleepy little town on the Mexican border.
 The military knows exactly what’s going on, but seems completely powerless to stop them.
 They come up with a covert solution instead.
 You play as a weapons operative operating a high-tech surveillance system wired in throughout the town.
-You and that system are the last line of defense before things get all atomic.
-Fail, and the town gets destroyed – either by the aliens or a government-issue nuclear bomb.
+You and that system are the last line of defense before the town gets destroyed – either by the aliens or a government-issue nuclear bomb.
 Succeed and you’ll get a shot at the alien mothership and save the day.
 So goes the plot in Ground Zero Texas, another interactive movie offering for your Sega CD, because there certainly aren’t enough of those.

 Ground Zero shows the usual pixelation, but unless you really are set on having crisp visuals, it’s forgivable here.
 You’re able to understand everything and see reasonable detail, so the video is passable.
 You may not see a great level of detail in the shooting sections, where enemies are distant and hiding behind objects, but you’ll always be able to spot motion, and frequently the shadow of someone about to pop out.
 Even if you can’t do either of those two, the targeting brackets will make it clear who needs shooting – especially in the scenes where an alien breaks its civilian cover and pulls a gun.
 The brackets will always tell you which guy is the bad guy.